martinacurrenti/prettyinfont/_posts/2020-10-17-thirty-flirty-and-typeface.md

 The purple, however, is the **evolution** of her character throughout the story.
 She is a thirteen years old girl in the body of a thirty years old woman; she does not fully understand most of what surrenders her, she is too young and naïve – and she ends up extremely disappointed as she realises the horrible person she will become in the future.
 Nevertheless, she shows a great maturity for such a young girl, going through an admirable **self-growth journey** while she tries to make it up to the people her older-self hurt.

 At the end of the story, Jenna is still thirteen years old, that is true, but she has also become more mature and wiser, and this change is represented by the **purple**.

+\[credit for the image used for the banner to Alison Aton on Unsplash]